 National Leadership Program, Summer 2019

-Sarah Meehan is a Political Communications Fellow in RespectAbility’s National Leadership Program for Summer 2019.
+Sarah Meehan was a Political Communications Apprentice in RespectAbility’s National Leadership Program for Summer 2019.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities for and with people with disabilities.

 Meehan joined RespectAbility to continue her longstanding advocacy for people with disabilities, including herself.
 Meehan was diagnosed with anxiety in the sixth grade.
 With the help of her family, she was determined to get the care she needed, through therapy and mindfulness techniques that would indefinitely support her mental health.